Code-Institute-Submissions/play-whiff-whaff-game/TESTING.md

 This was implemented to ensure the user will not be confused with how the game should be played.
 The modal closes when the user clicks/taps anywhere outside the box.
 There is a small print text added which notifies the user how the modal can be closed.

-* **START** button - once clicked/tapped, it opens the actual game playfield and the user can enjoy a round of **Ping-Pong**.
+* **START THE GAME** button - once clicked/tapped, it opens the actual game playfield and the user can enjoy a round of **Ping-Pong**.

+* **CLOSE THE GAME** button - the user can click/tap on the button which closes the game completely and brings the user back to the intro page.
+The button is not active on the intro page and can be used once the user moves to actual game playfield.

 * **Playfield** - the user is able to move the paddle up and down to hit the ball and score the point.
 The user notices the speed of the ball increases with the number of the hits.
 The user can see the score changes once the point is earned.

-* **CLOSE** button - the user can click/tap on the button which closes the game completely and brings the user back to the intro page.

 * **Social-Links** icons - the user can access an additional information about the designer by using the following icons: